 I’m going to talk about Problem #2 first.
 Your website is not converting traffic into inquiries.

 This could be for a couple reasons.
 Does your website make it crystal clear who you are and what you do?
-Keep in mind Pinterest traffic is likely coming through a blog post.
+Keep in mind Pinterest traffic is likely coming through to a blog post.
 Do you introduce yourself in the beginning?
 You should be reiterating what you do and who you serve on the top of every page.
 Do you make it easy for them to “Pin” your site for later?
 Pinterest users are generally planners and may not make a big purchase decision (like booking their wedding photographer) on the first visit.
 With the same point in mind, are you collecting emails?
 Pinterest is cold traffic and you want to treat them as such!

 Problem #1: Pinterest is not driving traffic to your website (Your Pinterest Strategy Problem).